AndreHucke/CARLA_PID_PROJECT/README.md

 In the simulation, you will be able to visualize the car and the planned route that he is going to follow.

 route_manager.py and pid_controller.py are supporting code for spawn_car.py.
 The first add the spawn point of the car to the route and display the route in CARLA.
 The second is the PID controller used multiple times.

+You can find the results in Plots and the code in Main.